usnistgov/BF/content/en/Info/BF Classes/_MEM/MAD.md

 	</tr>
 	<tr>
 			<td>   Casted Pointer </td>
-	<td>The pointer does not match the type of the object, due to wrong type casting.</td>
+	<td>The pointer does not match the type of the object due to wrong type casting.</td>
 	</tr>
 	<tr>
 			<td>Address Fault</td>